GaganaBShetty/ip/README.md

 # ip

 program 1:a program to display grayscale image. description:Grayscaling is the process of converting an image from other color spaces e.g RGB, CMYK, HSV, etc. to shades of gray.
-It varies between complete black and complete white.
+It varies between complete black and complete white.To display an image on the window, we have a function cv2.imshow().
+This function creates a window and displays the image with the original size.

 import cv2
 import numpy as np